neeta17/BigDataChallenge/README.md

 ## Challenge Specific Details

+* Important dates
+** Registration: Jul.
+12 - Aug.
+31, 2021
+** Submission: Jul.
+12 - Nov.
+4, 2021
+** Judgement: Nov.
+5 - Nov.
+12, 2021

+* Submission
+Create a folder under submission/ with your email address, and put your code and prediction results there.

 * Task and the evaluation metrics

 The task is to use the provided data sets to develop a classification model that works the best.
 The evaluation metric will be the ROC-AUC of your prediction on the testing set (validation set will be available to you, while testing set not)

 The dataset contains train/val/test splits, each has a 3-dimensional input with axis (sample, time-step, feature) and a 2-dimensional label with axis (sample, measurement).
 The testing labels will be hidden.
+Check the data/ folder for more details

 Note that the train/val/test data are from different time periods of the manufacturing factory, and it’s not guaranteed that the distributions are similar among them.